SideMatter/srlwiki/factions/neo-kirameku.md

 Elders: Saph

-Location of town hall or other major: Kirameku's Offices of International Affairs is located on the west end of Kirameku's deep caverns.
-A castle is currently being built on the southern islands.
+Location of town hall or other major landmarks: Kirameku's Offices of International Affairs is located on the west end of Kirameku's deep caverns.
+The pagoda on the northern island acts as a commons area for the spirits of the dead when they visit the mortal world.
+A new castle is currently being built on the southern islands.

 Initial Founding: 524